legendddhgf/ConfigEngine/README.md

 - Backwards compatibility with C
 - A tutorial to make various kinds of configuration systems without needing to look up and understand a large documentation
+- Commit granularity and asynchronous updates (Useful for multi-user/distributed system)